iTwin/cesium-curated-content-samples/threejs-sample/README.md

 - `VITE_IMS_PREFIX` - Bentley IMS authority prefix (should be "dev-", "qa-", or "") (optional, default is "qa-")
 - `VITE_CLIENT_ID` - Client ID needed to sign in with Bentley IMS (required)
 - `VITE_ITWIN_ID` - iTwin Id of an iTwin.
-You will need to have permission to read this iTwin (required)
+You will need to have permission to read this iTwin (optional, if no Id is provided the user's primary account iTwin will be used)